jucoutur/dcnm/README.md

-DCNM REST APIs calls for VXLAN EVPN Fabric automation
+DCNM northbound REST API calls for VXLAN EVPN Fabric automation
 ---
 For any comments, please reach out to jucoutur@cisco.com